 I pulled up my OG review of John Wick.
 It wasn’t much of a review, so here is a snippet of my initial observations:

 John Wick created a fun mythology that not a lot of films like to explore.
-Other films like to assume things of its audience, but John Wick remixed it and made it work.
+Other films like to assume things from its audience, but John Wick remixed it and made it work.
 I like the idea that everybody knows everybody in the underworld, that there’s a hotel that caters specifically to assassins and there are guys that come out to clean up all the dead bodies.
 That was clever.

 I enjoyed the mythology of the Continental and the whole underground network of assassins, how do they do what they do.
 Not so much why they do what they do because money will always be a great motivator.

 But it is obvious how bare naked films have to be with their storytelling.
 They spoon feed it to you, which is a luxury with creative fiction.
 We don’t have that (but we should!).

 What rounded out Chapter 2 for me was the relationships John has with everyone – Santino, Winston, Cassian, Gianna, and the Bowery King, to name a few.
 The movie made their interactions intriguing to me and kept me emotionally invested.
 You don’t expect cold-blooded killers to have such deep-seated relationships with their wards, but the mythology of John Wick gives us that.

 Winston has set forth only two rules they have to follow with all these complicated relationships and mythology.
 So, of course, someone is going to have to break them.
 Several people over the course of two hours!

 Not many spoilers from me today, but I am ready for Chapter 3.
 No place is safe.
 Maybe that’s what Chapter 3‘s byline will be: John Wick: Chapter 3: IN SPACE.